 5. Get the best out of ‘Tell me about yourself’

 It is the most common question where the interviewee usually falters.
-You need to be smarter in handling such tricky yet straightforward question.
+You need to be smarter in handling such a tricky yet straightforward question.

 Treat it as a golden opportunity to seize the moment and guide the whole interview along with your path of preparation.